uesp/uesp-gamemap/public/assets/help.md

 ##### Map Editing

 Certain users of the UESPWiki are able to edit, modify the map world, and its locations.
-If you are one of these users, and are logged in, a button to enable to the Edit Pane ( <i class="material-icons tiny">edit</i> ) should appear next to the **Overflow Menu** button ( <i class="material-icons tiny">more_vert</i> ) in the top right.
+If you are one of these users, and are logged in, a button to show to the Map Editor ( <i class="material-icons tiny">edit</i> ) should appear next to the **Overflow Menu** button ( <i class="material-icons tiny">more_vert</i> ) in the top right of the screen.
 This will allow you to modify the current map world, and its locations in any way you see fit.
 To quickly edit a location, you can shift-click on it.